amlanuet/P5js/README.md

 ## Rubic's Cube

-My attemt to create a working and solvable rubix's cube in P5js with easycam and javascript
+My attemt to create a working and (not yet solvable) rubix's cube in P5js with easycam and javascript

 ## Snowfall